The Handover Period: How We Carefully Take Over Your Email

 - Finally, with your approval, your email manager will reply directly to your emails without your involvement.
 This only occurs after you have gained confidence in your manager through the draft writing process.

-Throughout the training period and beyond, your email manager will continue to build your knowledge base, creating a reliable system for handling your email that other people can step in and take over as needed.
+Throughout the handover and beyond, your email manager will continue to build your knowledge base, creating a reliable system for handling your email that other people can step in and take over as needed.

-During the training period we also refine how best to communicate with you, including what tool(s) to use (Slack, WhatsApp, Email, etc), how frequently to communicate (daily, weekly, monthly) and what information you require (content summaries, requests to reply to certain emails, general updates and questions).
+During the handover we also refine how best to communicate with you, including what tool(s) to use (Slack, WhatsApp, Email, etc), how frequently to communicate (daily, weekly, monthly) and what information you require (content summaries, requests to reply to certain emails, general updates and questions).

 At this point, your inbox is well on its way to being a well-oiled machine.
 You will only see the emails you want to see (or any information necessary to keep you in the loop).
 Your inbox manager will handle everything else.

-After the training period ends, we will schedule a call to clarify what happens next and if your monthly price point will increase, decrease or stay the same.
+After the handover ends, we will schedule a call to clarify what happens next and if your monthly price point will increase, decrease or stay the same.

 Each step of the system we build for you will be recorded in your personal knowledge base and available to you at all times.

 We don't lock you into a long term pricing contract (you can cancel any month).
 Regardless of whether or not you continue with us long term, you will always have an inbox with streamlined systems and a training manual to reference at any time.